Improving Dialogue Breakdown Detection with Semi-Supervised Learning

 \subsection{Continued Pre-training}

 We experiment on adapting BERT models pre-trained on generic English data to the dialogue domain by continued pre-training.
+We train BERT\textsubscript{BASE} size models on the original tasks of masked language modeling and next sentence prediction.
 For our continued pre-training experiments, we use the Reddit dataset \citep{baumgartner2020pushshift} as an approximation of the dialogue task domain.
 This dataset consists of over 5 billion comments collected on Reddit between June 2005 and April 2019.
 To generate training pairs for BERT, we pair child comments with their corresponding parent comments similar to the way we pair prior user utterances and agent utterances during fine-tuning.
 We perform ablations on the initialization, starting from a random initialization as well as BERT\textsubscript{BASE} initialization, continuing to pre-train for 40 epochs.